 When you really know that, you’ll know exactly what to do when the self-appointed food critics in your life start acting up.
 Be polite; explain that you know they have your best interests at heart, but that someone else with more at stake has that covered: you, the boss of you.
 And if your friends and family aren’t as supportive as Marian’s husband (hey, it happens), remember that, to paraphrase Eleanor Roosevelt, no one can make you feel shame without your consent.
 You’re free to decide what you think, feel, and put in your body.

 So do what you know is right (even if, as for me, it involves brownies and ice cream), and if you ever hanker for a truffle on a rainy night and no one will drive you, drive yourself.
 When you want something sweet, freedom is always a good choice.

-(submitted a week ago)
+(submitted 2 years ago)